Tax Implications of Taking Money from a Limited Company for Home office

 Self-Employed:

 As a self-employed, if you are using a part of your home solely for business purposes, the value of gain needs to be calculated separately from the rest.
-To do it, you can divide the gain according to part of the home used for business purposes.
-If you haven’t used it for a certain period, you can calculate the time on which you have used it.
+To do it, you can divide the gain according to the part of the home used for business purposes.
+If you haven’t used it for a certain period, you can calculate the time in which you have used it.

 You should remember that the gained value of the home part used for business doesn’t qualify for Principal Private Residence Relief.